 People who work for the MHF do so within three offices nationwide, in Auckland, Wellington and Christchurch, and some work from their home offices.

 Wellington's focus is on policy, advocacy and research, and Christchurch is the hub of South Island mental health promotion.
-Take a look at our organisational structure, last updated August 2014.
+See our Organisational Chart.

 In June 2013, MHF staff and board members gathered at the Whatua Kaimarie Marae in Pt Chevalier, Auckland, to celebrate the adoption of a new whakataukī: mauri tū, mauri ora.
 You will see these words as part of our logo.